-Dropping from a whopping 335 metres (1,105 feet), Shannon Falls is BC’s third tallest falls and the Sea to Sky corridor’s most popular spot for a picnic.
+Plummeting a spectacular 335 metres (1,105 feet), Shannon Falls is the third tallest fall in British Columbia and is the Sea-to-Sky corridor’s most popular spot for a picnic.

 Group picnicking reservations are available for the grassy area above the day-use area from March 15 to October 15.
 To make a reservation visit www.discovercamping.ca.